Podantics Podiatry Adelaide

 Blisters

-Blisters are a small swelling or pocket of fluid in the upper skin layers and is one of the body’s responses to injury, pressure or friction.
+Blisters are small pockets of fluid in the upper skin layers formed as one of the body's first response to injury, pressure or friction.
 Under these forces, fluid fills up between layers of the skin to protect the area of pressure and cushion it from further damage.
-Blisters on the feet are particularly common and can be caused from things such as ill-fitting shoes or friction from increased activity.
+Blisters on the feet are particulary common and can be caused from things such as ill-fitting shoes and friction from increased activity.
+Other forms of "blisters" can be caused by skin conditions such as dermatitis, tinea, pustular psoriasis and more.
+Our podiatrist see many of these causes of blisters on a daily basis.

 Chilblains